azoz-w/car_showroom/README.md

 Location: `API/showrooms/src/main/resources/db/migration`

 ## Assumptions
-1. Car list api is assumed to be fetched with regards to a showroom commercial registration number, for use in the showroom details api
+1. Car list api is assumed to be fetched with regards to a showroom commercial registration number, for use in the showroom details api.
-2.